chenmike1986/change_pov/README.md

 train_model_lstm_attention.py  | LSTM-attention
 train_transformer_2_1.py  | Coreference-modulated self-attention

+### Dataset

+The annotated pov data is in the folder "pov_data".

+## Miscellaneous

-The results in Table 5 of the paper are updated.
+The results in Table 5 of the paper <a href="https://arxiv.org/abs/2103.04176">Changing the Narrative Perspective: From Deictic to Anaphoric Point of View</a> are updated.
 We fixed a bug related to the way dropout was used, which leads to slightly different results (overall better), as shown in the table below.

 <p align="center">
 <img src="https://github.com/chenmike1986/change_pov/blob/main/mention_selection/update_results.png" width="450" height="120">
 </p>

-### Dataset

-The annotated pov data is in the folder "pov_data".